gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-05-04-atlassian-interview-experience.md

 author: Gagandeep Singh
 cover: "/blog/assets/images/2024-05-04-atlassian-interview-experience.png"
 categories: atlassian interview senior-software-engineer
 excerpt: I interviewed for the position of Senior Software Engineer at Atlassian in November 2023.
 This was my first ever experience getting interviewed by a large product organisation.
-Just to brief ...
+Just to brief about myself and my background ..
 ---

 ![cover-photo](/blog/assets/images/2024-05-04-atlassian-interview-experience.png)